4 Ethics

 4.1.1 Consequentialist theories

-Ethical theories provide principles for what constitute good actions.
+Ethical theories provide principles for what constitutes good actions.
 The simplest theory of good actions is the consequentialist theory: good actions lead to good results.
 The most famous consequentialist position is the utilitarian position, originally defined by the philosopher John Stuart Mill (Flinders 1992).
-This view emphasizes decision-making based on the “greatest happiness principle”, or the idea that an action should be considered morally good based on the degree of happiness or pleasure people experience because of it, and likewise that an action should be considered morally bad based on the degree of unhappiness or pain people experience by the same action (Mill 1859).
+This view emphasizes decision-making based on the “greatest happiness principle,” or the idea that an action should be considered morally good based on the degree of happiness or pleasure people experience because of it, and likewise that an action should be considered morally bad based on the degree of unhappiness or pain people experience by the same action (Mill 1859).

 A consequentialist analysis of Milgram’s study considers the study’s negative and positive effects and weighs these against one another.
 Did the study cause harm to its participants?
 On the other hand, did the study lead to knowledge that prevented harm or caused positive benefits?

 Consequentialist analysis can be a straightforward way to justify the risks and benefits of a particular action, but in the research setting it is unsatisfying.
 Many horrifying experiments would be licensed by a consequentialist analysis and yet feel untenable to us.
-Imagine a researcher forced you to undergo a risky and undesired medical intervention because the resulting knowledge might benefit thousands of others.
+Imagine that a researcher forced you to undergo a risky and undesired medical intervention because the resulting knowledge might benefit thousands of others.
 This experiment seems like precisely the kind of thing our ethical framework should rule out!

 4.1.2 Deontological approaches